Coldplay – Everyday Life

 Lil Nas X – Panini

 Old Town Road is currently the longest-running number-one song in US history.
 Let’s not forget that with big achievements come big expectations.
 Personally, based on his EP, I don’t think Lil Nas X is going to have any big career whatsoever.
 Panini is one of the most annoying, underwhelming tracks of the year.
 With its banal as hell lyricism and amateur finish, it’s definitely one of the worst tracks I heard in a long time.
-Also, how unoriginal do you have to be to release songs shorter than 2 minutes, having been given such an amazing platform?
+Also, how unoriginal do you have to be to release songs shorter than 2 minutes, having been given such an fantastic platform?
 Lil Nas X stands for an absolute lack of concept and is going to become a one-hit-wonder, for sure, which is a shame.

 Selena Gomez – Look At Her Now